a-kitchen/module/README.md

 # FAQ

-We believe the Blender should start to operate when an action is taken by a blender user after APP send operation order to the blender.
-This is for safety issue.
+Q: For safety issue, the device should start to operate when an action is taken by a device user after APP send operation order.
+Can this feature be realized using AK protocol?

-* Our protocol have a solution for "user confirm by pressing/turning button then blender operate" when the APP is taking control of the blender.
+A: Our protocol have a solution for "user confirm by pressing/turning button then device operate" when the APP is taking control of the device.
 The products that we worked with other brandings already have the same feature.

-It looks like AK protocol is one-way.(AK module => NUC MCU).
-We think two-way protocol(AK module <=> NUC MCU) is better than one way protocol.
-When a communication error occurs at a side, the other side can cope with it."
+Q: Is AK protocol a one-way protocol(AK module => other MCU)?

-* AK protocol is a two-way protocol, in the protocol document, upstream data means NUC MCU => AK module, downstream data means AK module => NUC MCU.
+A: AK protocol is a two-way protocol(AK module <=> other MCU), in the document, upstream data means other MCU => AK module, downstream data means AK module => other MCU.
 Both upstream and downstream data share the same frame format but with different data keys.

 # Module